 Despite this, sustainable management of natural resources is still often overlooked in Burkina Faso.
 Low agricultural productivity, degraded soils, deforestation and pollution from the inappropriate use of chemicals in the mining and cotton sector pose serious threats to livelihoods, health, and prompt seasonal migration of people to neighboring countries in search of alternative livelihood opportunities.

-The UNDP-UNEP Poverty-Environment Initiative supports the Government of Burkina Faso to bring solutions to these challenges by promoting pro-poor sustainable development.
+The UNDP-UN Environment Poverty-Environment Initiative supports the Government of Burkina Faso to bring solutions to these challenges by promoting pro-poor sustainable development.
 By mainstreaming poverty-environment objectives into policy and budget frameworks at the national, sector and sub-national level, it is possible to harmonize the needs of the environment with efforts to lift people out of poverty.